akarazeev/old-akarazeev.github.io/_pages/main/about-en.md

   - label: GitHub
     url: https://github.com/akarazeev
   caption: 'Photo credit: [**Anton Karazeev**](https://instagram.com/akarazeev)'
 excerpt: "Hi!
 I'm glad to see you here.
-Suppose that you were interested with one of my videos on youtube, one of my projects on github... or probably not"
+Suppose that you were interested with one of my videos on youtube, one of my projects on github... or probably not.
+Here you can check out my [Google Scholar](https://scholar.google.ru/citations?user=RkHuEJAAAAAJ&hl=en)"

 intro:
 - excerpt:  "Here I'm trying to sort all the things that I've done (projects/ideas/etc.).
 Probably it's more interesting for you to visit my profiles -- [YouTube](http://youtube.com/c/AntonKarazeev), [Instagram](https://instagram.com/akarazeev), [GitHub](https://github.com/akarazeev)"